Cray-HPE/docs-csm/105-NCN-PACKAGES.md

 # NCN Packages

-These are defined elserwhere, but this lis updates for quick-reference.
+These are defined elserwhere, but this list updates for quick-reference.
 These lists are generated on running nodes, but to account for drift there are collection commands listed for each image.

 ## Kubernetes Images